MITgcm-contrib/ecco_darwin/regions/mac_delta/llc270/biogeochem_setup/carroll_2020_ecosystem/CDOM_setup/README.md

 # Baseline Setup Content

-## Introduciton
+## Introduction

-The following set up is regional configuration of the Southeastern Beaufort Sea extracted from Carroll et al. 2020 ECCO-Darwin globall llc270 setup.
+The following set up is regional configuration of the Southeastern Beaufort Sea extracted from Carroll et al. 2020 ECCO-Darwin global llc270 setup.

 This setup is an evolution of tDOC setup including (See Bertin et al., In Prep):
 - A explicit refractory DOC (rDOC) tracer.